❗️ PII data in an article is all fake for demonstration purposes |

 Other Data

-The Other Data section can be used to surface metadata fields contained in the raw response (JSON).
+The Other Data card can be used to surface metadata fields contained in the raw response (JSON).

 For instance, the Other Data section can be customized if your organization wants to see specific vendor attribute information.

-To learn more on how to surface information in the Other Data section of the Evaluation Summary page, please check here.
+To learn more on how to surface information in the Other Data card, please check here.

 Watchlist